 7. What are my data protection rights?

-- the right of access pursuant to Art.
-15 GDPR (i.e. you have the right to request information about your personal data stored by us at any time),
+- the right to information according to Art.
+15 GDPR (i.e., you have the right to request information about your personal data stored by us at any time).,

-- the right of rectification under Art.
-16 GDPR (i.e. if your personal data is inaccurate or incomplete, you may request rectification of this data),
+- the right to rectification in accordance with Art.
+16 GDPR (i.e., in the event that your personal data are inaccurate or incomplete, you may request that these data be rectified),

 - the right to data portability under Art.
-20 GDPR (i.e. you may have the right to receive the personal data relating to you that you have provided to us in a structured, common and machine-readable format and to transfer this data to another responsible person without obstruction).
+20 GDPR (i.e., you may have the right to receive the personal data concerning you that you have provided to us in a structured, common and machine-readable format and to transmit this data to another controller without hindrance).

-Furthermore, you can withdraw your consent with effect for the future at any time.
+Furthermore, you can revoke your consent, in principle with effect for the future.

-Information about your right of objection according to Art.
+Information about your right to object according to Art.
 21 GDPR

-If you object, we will no longer process your personal information unless we can establish compelling legitimate grounds for processing that outweigh your interests, rights and freedoms, or the processing is for the purposes of asserting, exercising or defending legal claims.
+If you object, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing serves to assert, exercise or defend legal claims.

-In individual cases we process your personal data for direct marketing purposes.
-You have the right to object at any time to the processing of personal data concerning you for the purpose of such advertising; this also applies to profiling, insofar as it is associated with such direct advertising.
-If you object to the processing for direct advertising purposes, we will no longer process your personal data for these purposes.
+In individual cases, we process your personal data in order to carry out direct advertising.
+You have the right to object at any time to the processing of personal data concerning you for the purposes of such advertising; this also applies to profiling, insofar as it is associated with such direct advertising.
+If you object to the processing for direct marketing purposes, we will no longer process your personal data for these purposes.

-The objection can be made informally and no costs other than transmission costs according to basic tariffs need be incurred.
-The objection should, if possible, be addressed to:
+The objection can be made without any formalities and no costs other than the transmission costs according to the basic rates are incurred.

-8. To what extent is there automated decision making in individual cases, including profiling?
+8. To what extent do you apply automated individual decision-making, including profiling?

 9. Is there an obligation for me to provide data?

-Within the framework of our website, you must provide the personal data that is technically necessary for IT security reasons or for the use of our website.
-If you do not provide this information, you may not use our website.
+Within the framework of our website, you must provide the personal data that is required for the use of our website for technical or IT security reasons.
+If you do not provide this data, you will not be able to use our website.

-When contacting us by form or email, you only need to provide the personal data required to process your request.
-Otherwise we will not be able to process your request.
+When contacting us by form or e-mail, you only need to provide the personal data that is required to process your request.
+Otherwise, we will not be able to process your request.